dankamongmen/notcurses/README.md

   but indexed palettes are supported.
 * There is no distinct "pad" concept (these are NCURSES `WINDOW`s created with the `newpad()` function).
 All drawable surfaces can exceed the display size.
-* Multiple threads can freely call into notcurses, so long as they're not accessing the same data.
+* Multiple threads can freely call into Notcurses, so long as they're not accessing the same data.
 In particular, it is always safe to concurrently mutate different `ncplane`s in different threads.
 * NCURSES has thread-ignorant and thread-semi-safe versions, trace-enabled and